haxsaw/actuator-docs/source/manual/namespace-basic.rst

 Extracting data from models
 ---------------------------

-No contest here: model instance references are the *only way* to fetch data that is contained in a model instance in user applications that use Actuator models.
+No contest here: model instance references are the **only way** to fetch data that is contained in a model instance in user applications that use Actuator models.
 Context expressions simply have no capacity to return data from a model-- they are solely designed to express relationships.
 Internally, Actuator turns context expressions into model references so that the data being referred to can be acquired.
-And in fact, user manipulation of model classes automatically yields model references on which ``value()`` is invoked to acquire the unlying data behind the reference.
-So for activity beyond modeling that involves using Actuator model data, expect to be working with model references.
+And in fact, user manipulation of model classes automatically yields model references on which ``value()`` is invoked to acquire the underlying data behind the reference.
+So for activities beyond modeling that involve using Actuator model data, expect to be working with model references.

 A good rule of thumb to follow is: use context expressions consistently for modeling unless you have reason not to, and expect to work with model references for everything else.